pietro-foini/ISI-WFP/README.md

 ## Directory structure

 The analyzes of the project are arranged into several folders.
 The *packages* folder contains some custom python modules.
 For good navigation within the project, we recommend to first examine folders *Data Sources* and then *Dataset time-series*.
 The other folders (except the folder *packages*) are strictly dependent on the results of these two folders.
-In particular the recommended order for examining the remaining analyzes is as follows: *Correlation*, *Permutation Entropy*, *Symbolic Transfer Entropy* and *Time-series Forecasting*.
+In particular the recommended order for examining the remaining analyzes is as follows: *Correlation*, *Permutation Entropy*, and *Time-series Forecasting*.

 ## Install the Environment